-While the AWQ Guidelines provide default aquatic ecosystem water and sediment quality GVs for a range of broad water types (see Sections 2.6-2.8), they also emphasise the need to develop more locally relevant GVs.
+The Guidelines (ANZG 2018) provide default guideline values (DGVs) as a generic starting point for assessing water quality to protect aquatic ecosystems for a range of water types (ANZG 2018).
+They emphasise that site-specific guideline values for physico-chemical stressors should be derived and used in preference to DGVs.
 Core to this is the concept of 'continual improvement', where management of waters should aim towards better water quality and ecological health.
-Some states (e.g. Qld, Vic) also have their own water quality guidelines based on the framework of the AWQ Guidelines, but with consideration of the specific local conditions.
-Adaptive management procedures should be considered in conjunction with a decision-tree approach when developing site-specific water and sediment quality GVs for physico-chemical and toxicant indicators.
-Site-specific GVs should also be derived for chemicals where no default water or sediment quality GVs currently exist, as well as when waters and sediments contain naturally high background levels which exceed default GVs.
+Some states (e.g. Queensland, Victoria) also have their own water quality guidelines, based on the framework of the Guidelines but with consideration of the specific local conditions.

+Adaptive management should be considered in conjunction with a decision-tree approach when developing sitespecific water and sediment quality guideline values (GVs) for physico-chemical and toxicant indicators.
+ANZG (2018) defines adaptive management as 'a continuous cycle of improvement based on setting goals and priorities, developing strategies, taking action and measuring results, and then feeding the results of monitoring back into new goals, priorities, strategies and actions'.
+It is important to have appropriately designed management interventions and related monitoring and assessment programs that support this adaptive management approach.
+Site-specific GVs should also be derived for chemicals where no DGV for water or sediment quality currently exists, as well as when waters and sediments contain naturally high background levels that exceed DGVs.

+ANZG (2018) sets out a preferred approach for derivation of GVs.
+The preferred approach is generally to use local field and/or laboratory biological effects (toxicity) data.
+For physico-chemical stressors, in the absence of effects data, local reference-site data should be used.
+The significance of risk from the stressor and the level of protection assigned to the waterway should guide the approach, with more conservative or more accurate approaches used for high-risk toxicants and waterways assigned high levels of protection.